alexh3422/CL-TeamProfileGenerator/README.md

 please follow the steps below to install the command-line Team Profile Generator and use it

 INSTALLATION
-1. clone this project repository onto your computer
+1. clone this project repository onto your computer (Link to repo: https://github.com/alexh3422/CL-TeamProfileGenerator )
 2. In the terminal application of your choice, navigate to the root folder of this project
 3. run the command ' npm i ' to install the necessary modules to run the app